AyambaSumaila/Bank_Customer_Prediction_System/readme.md

 bash
 Copy code
 python app.py
-Open your web browser and go to http://localhost:5000 to use the application.
+### Open your web browser and go to
-Contributor
+http://localhost:5000 to use the application.
-Sumaila Ayamba
+### Sumaila Ayamba
 ## License
 MIT License